CarolinaFledgling/Simple-Landing-Page-/README.md

 👉 More info: [DocumentFragment](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment?fbclid=IwAR1MqMUEumETf5qHSclfQxLIIcJj2sQ7YgGiGoovXNW9VNcU6PX-vjqQBU4-/)

 * `behavior: 'smooth'` there is a native CSS feature for this: scroll-behavior
 <p align="center">
   <img src="assets/img/smooth.jpg"/>
 </p>

-###### For browsers that do not support the scroll-behavior property, you can use JavaScript or a JavaScript library, like jQuery, to create a solution that will work for all browsers:
+_For browsers that do not support the scroll-behavior property, you can use JavaScript or a JavaScript library, like jQuery, to create a solution that will work for all browsers_

 `document.querySelector('.hello').scrollIntoView({ behavior: 'smooth' })`